28/08/2017 0 Comments

 - Growling, hissing, or spitting – emphatic warnings to stay away until the cat has calmed.

 - Caterwauling – caterwauling is a very loud, guttural sound that cats (especially males that have not been neutered) make when threatened by other cats.
 This sound is also common in deaf cats.

-If You Notice Out Of the Ordinary Behaviour, Visit Brimley-Lawrence Animal Clinic in Toronto
+If You Notice Out Of the Ordinary Behaviour, Visit Our Animal Clinic in Toronto

 Often a cat will use several forms of body language to display his feelings, your job as ‘owner’ is to take time to understand.
-If your cat is telling you something but you don’t understand, a visit to Brimley-Lawrence Animal Clinic in Toronto is in order.
-To find out more about the services we offer, contact Brimley-Lawrence Animal Clinic at 416-266-9380 today.
-We always welcome walk in appointments and new pets.
+If your cat is telling you something but you don’t understand, a visit to Bellamy-Lawrence Animal Hospital in Toronto is in order.
+To find out more about the services we offer, contact us at 416-289-2524 today.
+We always welcome walk-in appointments and new pets.
 Servicing Scarborough, Toronto, Markham, Ajax-Pickering and North York.